rajeshdaruru/100DaysOfML/README.md

 Weak AI Examples: Amazon recommendtaions, Amazon's 'echo dot' and 'echo plus' voice recognition systems, telsa auto pilot, nissan pro assist auto, Pandora Internat Radio, Walmart Robots working store aisles - checking stocks
 Strong AI: we don't have any Strong AI products yet.
 Broad AI is the ability to minic the cognitive functions of humans.

+Thougths: Its good to start reading about ML/AI

+Day 2: July 22, 2018.

+Today's Progress: Machine Learning Introduction
+"A Computer program is said to learn from experience E with respect to some class of tasks T and performance measure P if its performance at tasks in T, as measured by P, improves with Experience E." - Tom Mitchell.

+A domain of ML is related to question of how to build computer programs that by themselves(automatically) improve or LEARN from experience.